 While I’ve avoided writing about dental health up until now, I’ve decided that it’s about time that I help you understand certain things about oral health.
 I want you to understand why and how we get cavities and gingivitis in the hopes that you can prevent them and take back your dental health.

 This post is meant to be informative only.
 It is not meant to diagnose or treat any medical condition.
 While I use these homemade toothpaste recipes myself, I also recognize that there are many dentists who will only approve of fluoridated toothpaste with the ADA seal.
 (The ADA will only place their seal on toothpaste with fluoride in it.)
 Keep that in mind when choosing what toothpaste you choose to use.

 Brushing your teeth, as you probably know, is very important for your oral hygiene, and serves several important functions.

 First, brushing your teeth helps remove food debris and plaque.
-Dental plaque is basically a buildup of bacteria that forms on the teeth and gums.
+Dental plaque is a buildup of bacteria that forms on the teeth and gums.
 Some of these bacteria, mainly streptococcus mutans and other lactobacillus types, metabolize sugars and produce acids that form cavities.

 Normally, your saliva helps buffer the pH and there is an equilibrium between the ions in the hydroxyapatite crystals of your tooth enamel and those floating around in your saliva.
 In an acidic environment, though, your teeth begin to demineralize.

 Brushing isn’t only about preventing cavities, though.
-Dental plaque can also harden into what is known as tartar which can lead to gingivitis and periodontal disease (bone loss around your teeth).
+Dental plaque can also harden into what is known as tartar which can lead to gingivitis (inflamed gums) and periodontal disease (bone loss around your teeth).

 Apart from removing the plaque from your teeth, brushing your teeth also helps massage your gums, stimulating better circulation for healthier gums.

 What about toothpaste, though?